Sebastian Kurz: Personal life

-Kurz was born in Vienna, the only child of Elisabeth (née Döller) and Josef Kurz.
+Kurz was born on 27 August 1986 in Vienna, the only child of Elisabeth (née Döller) and Josef Kurz.
 His father is an engineer and his mother is a grammar school teacher.
 Kurz's maternal grandmother Magdalena Müller, born 1928 in Temerin, Kingdom of Serbs, Croats and Slovenes (today Vojvodina, Serbia), is a Danube Swabian who fled from the city and settled in Zogelsdorf (today in Austria) during World War II, after the Yugoslav Partisans and the Red Army started to regain the territory that was then occupied by the Kingdom of Hungary.
 Kurz was brought up in Meidling, the 12th district of Vienna, where he still lives.
-He obtained his Matura certificate in 2004, completed compulsory military service in 2005, and began studying law at the University of Vienna the same year.
+He obtained his Matura certificate from GRG 12 Erlgasse in 2004, completed compulsory military service in 2005, and began studying law at the University of Vienna the same year.
 Later, he dropped out of university and focused on his political career.
 Kurz is in a relationship with economics teacher Susanne Thier; they have a son named Konstantin together.

 Early career

 Youth branch

 Kurz had been a member of the Young People's Party (JVP) since 2003 and was 'sponsored' by Markus Figl.
 From 2008 to 2012, he was chairman of Young People's Party of Vienna.
-As chairman, he led the youth arm of the electoral campaign of the Austrian People's Party (ÖVP) into the 2010 Viennese state election and coined the electoral campaign's controversial slogan "black makes [you] cool" (Schwarz macht geil), a play on the official party color as well as the colloquial term "geil" which literally translates to "horny".
+As chairman, he led the youth arm of the electoral campaign of the Austrian People's Party (ÖVP) into the 2010 Viennese state election and coined the electoral campaign's controversial slogan "black makes [you] horny" (Schwarz macht geil), a play on the official party color as well as the colloquial term "geil" which literally translates to "horny".
 Kurz used a black painted SUV termed the "Geilomobil" (cool/horny automobile) for official campaign trips in Vienna.
 Kurz was elected chairman of the Austrian JVP at a federal party convention in 2009, where he received 99 percent of the vote; five years later he was reelected with 100 percent.
 In 2017, attorney Stefan Schnöll succeeded Kurz as chairman.
 From 2009 to 2016, Kurz served as a deputy co-chair of the Viennese People's Party.
 From 2010 to 2011, he was a member of the Viennese State and Municipality Diet, where he focused on "generational equality and fair pensions", before being nominated as state secretary of the Interior Ministry for integration in June 2011, ensuing a reshuffle of the first Faymann cabinet.
 Following the 2013 Austrian legislative election, in which he won the most direct votes of any candidate, he briefly served as a member of the Parliament.
 In December 2013, Kurz resigned his parliamentary seat to become the country's youngest foreign minister at age 27.